Skip to content

 Excused Absences

-Excused absences are time away from course meetings during the term or semester that student is currently enrolled in.
-Based on the number of absences during the term, the students shall work with the faculty member(s) and Title IX coordinator or designee to discuss a reasonable timeline for expected course completion based on the student's time away from the course, which may include "incompletes."
+Excused absences are time away from course meetings during the term or semester in which the student is currently enrolled.
+Based on the number of absences during the term, the students shall work with the faculty member(s) and the Title IX coordinator or designee to discuss a reasonable timeline for expected course completion, taking into account the student's time away from the course, which may result in an "incompletes."

 In order to initiate a leave of absence, the student shall contact the Title IX coordinator or designee at least 30 calendar days prior to the initiation of leave, or as soon as practicable.
 The coordinator will assist the student in completing any necessary paperwork.